Ondansetron

 Are there any risks of taking ondansetron during pregnancy?

-Some studies have suggested that heart defects and cleft lip and palate may be more common in babies exposed to ondansetron in early pregnancy.
-However, these findings need to be confirmed with further research.
-The available evidence shows that the vast majority of babies exposed in the womb to ondansetron do not have these birth defects.
-Ondansetron used after around week 10 of pregnancy would not be able to cause these problems as the baby is fully developed by this stage.
+Some studies have suggested that heart defects and cleft lip and palate may be slightly more common in babies exposed to ondansetron in early pregnancy.
+It is clear that these risks are very low, and most babies exposed in the womb to ondansetron do not have these birth defects.
+Ondansetron used from around week 11 of pregnancy would not be able to cause these problems as at this stage as the baby is fully developed.

 There are no concerns that ondansetron use in pregnancy affects the chance of miscarriage, stillbirth, preterm delivery or low infant birth weight.